Fight Club (novel): History

 Really, what I was writing was just The Great Gatsby updated a little.
 It was 'apostolic' fiction—where a surviving apostle tells the story of his hero.
 There are two men and a woman.
 And one man, the hero, is shot to death.

 One critic has noted that this essay can be seen as Palahniuk's way of interpreting his own novel.
 According to this critic, Palahniuk's essay emphasizes the communicative and romantic elements of the novel while it deemphasizes its transgressive elements.

 In interviews, the writer has said he is still approached by people wanting to know the location of the nearest fight club.
 Palahniuk insists there is no such real organization.
 He has heard of real fight clubs, some said to have existed before the novel.
-Project Mayhem is lightly based on The Cacophony Society, of which Palahniuk is a member, and other events derived from stories told to him.
+Project Mayhem is inspired by the Cacophony Society, of which Palahniuk is a member, and other events derived from stories told to him.

 Fight Clubs cultural impact is evidenced by the establishment of fight clubs by teenagers and "techies" in the United States.
 Pranks, such as food-tampering, have been repeated by fans of the book, documented in Palahniuk's essay "Monkey Think, Monkey Do", in the book Stranger Than Fiction: True Stories (2004) and in the introduction to the 2004 re-issue of Fight Club.
 Other fans have been inspired to undertake prosocial activity, and told Palahniuk that the novel had encouraged them to return to college.